 Abuse of Process

 The client acquired a property which when demolished would provide access to a large development site at the rear of the property.
 The proper conveyancing procedures were carried out including a local search that was clear in the context of tree preservation orders (TPO).
 The client served a notice of intended demolition and demolished the property and removed a number of trees.
 The local authority then issued proceedings for unlawful demolition and felling a tree that was subject to a TPO.
 Clive argued that the action of the local authority prevented the client from knowing that he would be committing a criminal offence and the court ordered that since the search had not revealed the existence of a TPO, it was an abuse of the process to prosecute the client.
 The LPA withdrew the summons relating to the alleged failure to serve notice of intended demolition.

 Health and Safety

 Clive acted for a waste collection operator in Brighton.
 During the early morning run, the dustcart reversed into a cul de sac.
 During this manoeuvre, a pedestrian was killed.
 The company’s officer in charge of training drivers was acquitted.

 Breach of Condition Notice

 Many local authorities by condition a requirement for developers to enter into construction and or traffic management agreements.
 Clive is currently defending a development company which is being prosecuted under the terms of a breach of condition notice.
 This has involved advising on the terms of the management agreement as well as advising on the statutory defence.
-The trial is set down for later this year.
+The court awarded to the developer.

 ‘He looks outside the box for solutions and is excellent on his feet.’